CUNY Academic ASAP Student Advisor in Queens, New York

 Ability to work in a centralized program where the reporting structure includes a central CUNY ASAP Office.

-Ability to speak more than one language, a plus
+Ability to speak more than one language (English/Spanish) is a plus.

 CUNY TITLE OVERVIEW